- 1 Portable Boat Toilet Types

 - FITS YOUR TALLEST FRIENDS: At 6' 10.7" high and 3' 11" in length and width, this camping shower tent allows you to stand up and stretch out inside.
 With all that interior space, showering, changing, and using the bathroom is much more comfortable.

-- SOLID AS A ROCK: When it comes to your outdoor shower tent, anchoring security is a must.
-That's why we include 8 tent pegs and 4 guy lines to make sure your tent shower is secure.
+- SOLID AS A ROCK: When it comes to your privacy tent, anchoring security is a must.
+That's why we include 8 tent pegs and 4 guy lines to make sure your pop up shower tent is secure.
 The 4 included sand bags weigh your tent down even in harsh terrain.

 It is always good to be ready for things that can happen.
 This especially applies to a pontoon in the middle of the lake and far away from the shore.